The RULES of REPRESENTATION

 Candidates spend more time working, less campaigning.

 Section.
-3. 0.01% of voters gets a candidate or referendum into the summer selection season; 5% gets them on the ballot and into the autumn election season;
+3. All candidates and referendum are considered during summer selection season; 5% gets them on the ballot and into the autumn election season;

 Section.
 4. Prohibits late polling, projections and results until all votes are counted: